"OK. Now, you remember what to do?" Carlos' black eyes squinted

 glittering eyes.
 She scanned the rubble and dirt strewn about the alley,

 visions of Carlos' dark, smiling face sweeping before her eyes.
-Her eyes flew
+Her

-open, her lips parted, her breath came in sharp rasps as a cold voice cut
+open, her lips parted, her breath came in sharp rasps as a cold voice

 past her bewildered thoughts.